Mohitoo6/Meesho-sales-analysis/README.md

 - **Regional Contributions:**
-  - Sales were strongest in metropolitan regions, particularly in Tier-1 cities.
+  - Sales were strongest in Uttar Pradesh and Tamil Nadu.

 ---